 What Is Cyber Insurance?

-Cyber insurance policies, also known as “cyber liability insurance” or “cyber risk insurance,” are financial products that allow businesses to transfer costs involved with recovery from cybersecurity attacks, breaches, and other similar events.
+Cyber insurance policies allow businesses to gain recovery costs from cybersecurity attacks, breaches, and other similar events.
+These financial products are also known as “cyber liability insurance” or “cyber risk insurance.”
 Typically, the most critical aspect of cyber insurance is network security coverage.
-This type of coverage will respond to network security failure incidents such as malware, data breaches, ransomware attacks, email compromises, etc. However, the policy also responds to liability claims and ancillary expenses of a break or attack.
-In most cases, the policy also provides access to a panel of top-tier data breach coaches and other IT service providers.
+This type of coverage responds to network security failure incidents such as malware, data breaches, ransomware attacks, and email compromises.
+However, the policy also responds to liability claims and ancillary expenses of a break or attack.
+In most cases, the policy provides access to a panel of top-tier data breach coaches and IT service providers.

 Who Needs Cyber Insurance?

-We strongly encourage businesses of all sizes and industries to consider the value of cyber insurance, especially if they handle or use any digital information.
-Does your business store client data on any computer system both on or offline, such as names, credit card information, addresses, social security numbers, and more?
-If so, there’s a regulatory obligation to keep all of that data secure, subsequently meaning a higher price in the event of a cyberattack.
+We encourage businesses of all sizes and industries to consider the value of cyber insurance, especially those with digital information.
+Does your business store client data on any computer system on or offline, such as names, credit card information, addresses, or social security numbers?
+If so, a regulatory obligation requires your data to be secure, resulting in a higher price in the event of a cyberattack.

-Many people are often surprised to learn the true costs associated with a breach.
-Based on our research, cyberattacks cost small businesses upwards of $2.235 million, and attacks only become more severe and sophisticated each year.
+Many people are often surprised to learn the actual costs associated with a breach.
+Cyberattacks cost small businesses upwards of $2.235 million, and attacks only become more severe and sophisticated each year.

 Does it sound like your business may need coverage?
 Tell us more about your organization and the IT pain points you often struggle with, and one of our IT experts will help get you back on the right track.

-Additionally, if your small business revenue stream happens to have any contact with European consumers or businesses, then the General Data Protection Regulation (GDPR) most likely applies to you.
+Additionally, if your small business revenue stream has any contact with European consumers or businesses, then the General Data Protection Regulation (GDPR) most likely applies to you.
 Many US businesses have already implemented measures to be GDPR compliant, but that doesn’t necessarily mean your insurance has followed suit.

 Why Do You Need It?

-Simply put, traditional business insurance policies weren’t created to cover the risks associated with cyberattacks and breaches.
-Therefore, many insurance experts tend to argue that cyber insurance policies are still in an infancy stage.
-Much work needs to be done in terms of standardizing coverage and ensuring that insurance carriers can support the needs of modern businesses.
-Along with that, education is crucial for small businesses to understand the severity and implications of cyberattacks.
-The sad thing to recognize is many companies lack a quality security strategy, meaning they’re highly vulnerable.
+The purpose of traditional business insurance policies is not to cover the risks associated with cyberattacks and breaches.
+Therefore, many insurance experts argue that cyber insurance policies are still in their infancy.
+Much work must standardize coverage to ensure that insurance carriers support modern business needs.
+Education is also crucial for small businesses to understand the severity and implications of cyberattacks.
+The sad thing to recognize is many companies lack a quality security strategy, making them highly vulnerable.

-With that said, there’s no doubt that cyber insurance will continue to grow rapidly, and offers will be both expanded and customized.
+With that said, there’s no doubt that cyber insurance will continue to multiply, with offers expanding with customization.
 Also, cyber insurance policies are moving towards more industry-specific solutions and becoming much less generalized.

 What Does Cyber Insurance Cover?

-Cyber insurance is as flexible as the companies it protects, meaning it’s far from being standardized.
-However, there are some issues that cyber insurance will typically cover, such as:
+Cyber insurance is as flexible as the companies it protects, meaning it’s far from standardized.
+However, there are some IT challenges that cyber insurance typically covers, such as: